OSGConnect/tutorial-ScalingUp-R/README.md

 Apply your `condor_q` and `connect watch` knowledge to see this job progress.
 Execute the following bash script to compute the average from all the jobs.

-Once the jobs are completed, you might want to invoke the script

-	$ mcpi_ave.bash

-to compute the average value of pi from all the available outputs.

 ## Interlude: utilization plots

 Before we continue, let's look at a URL: [your OSG Connect home